-Abbey Cofsky, MPH, is a senior program officer with the Public Health team.
-She works directly with the Foundation’s public health grantees to promote the evidence about what works in public health, to advance national accreditation for public health departments and to advocate for laws and policies that improve health.
+Abbey Cofsky, MPH, is a senior program officer working directly with the Foundation’s public health grantees to promote the evidence about what works in public health, to advance national accreditation for public health departments and to advocate for laws and policies that improve health.

 Cofsky, who joined the Foundation in 2007, was drawn to the Foundation’s commitment to social change and the breadth of its work across the nation.
 She describes her work as “striving to make communities healthier places to live.”
 She also relishes the opportunity to interact with and learn from RWJF grantees.